-There’s a Coron & Palawan itinerary for everybody!
+Coron and Palawan are absolutely full of tourist spots that will make your trip a memorable one.
 Often the first port of call for visitors to this huge and sprawling archipelago, Palawan is sadly no hidden gem.
 Backpacker favourite El Nido is where it will all begin for many.
 Regretfully, for some it will also end in Palawan.

-Those who choose to explore more of what Palawan has to offer will discover gorgeous beaches, perfect lagoons and outstanding scenery by adding Coron to their itinerary.
-It may be more difficult to find than before, but hidden paradise is still in Palawan and Coron: our Itinerary will help you find it.
+Those who choose to explore more of what Palawan has to offer will discover gorgeous beaches, perfect lagoons, and outstanding scenery by adding Coron tourist spots to their itinerary.
+It may be more difficult to find than before, but hidden paradise is still in Palawan and Coron: our itineraries will help you find it.

-Despite their obvious attractions, many will argue that both Palawan and Coron have become victims of their own success.
+Despite their obvious attractions, many will argue that the tourist spots in both Palawan and Coron have become victims of their own success.
 Boats can be crammed, streets are crowded and low-key infrastructure struggles to cope with the influx of visitors.
-Use our Palawan and Coron Itinerary & Budget to plan your trip, make the most of your time there and avoid the tourist traps.
+Use our 3 Itineraries to plan your trip, make the most of your time there and avoid the tourist traps.

 - Typical Coron & Palawan Backpacker Budget Breakdown

-For those of us backpacking on a budget, this is the Coron and Palwan itinerary to stick by.
-After flying in to Busuanga Airport you can enjoy the island hopping all to yourself on a private tour.
+For those of us backpacking on a budget, this is the Coron and Palwan tourist spots itinerary to stick by.
+After flying into Busuanga Airport you can enjoy the island hopping all to yourself on a private tour.
 Then, after renting your bike, you’ll do a loop and explore the best of what the island has to offer.

 Catch a mini-van from Busuanga Airport to Coron Town (P150).
 Check in to Happy Camper Hostel (dorm P400) and get talking to the other guests.
 Try and gather around 6 of you to organise private island hopping for tomorrow.
 Nobody in the hostel?
 Then grab some dinner at Levine’s (the spicy eggplant is delicious), before sipping back the rum and cokes (P50) in legendary No Name Bar and organising your posse there instead.